yangymargaret/REUNION/README.md

   columns_1 has the format 'column1,column2' or 'column1,column2,column_motif_score', where column1, column2 represent the columns containing the binary peak-TF link predictions and the estimated peak-TF association scores, respectively, and optionally column_motif_score represents the column containing the motif scores from motif scanning results.

-- --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TF, default = 'output_file'
+- --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TFs and other associated files, default = 'output_file'

-  By default ReDiscover creates a file folder named 'output_file' in the directory of the code and saves the output in the folder.
+  By default ReDiscover creates a file folder named 'output_file' in the current directory.
 Please change the parameter to the specific output directory.
 If the directory does not exist, ReDiscover will try to create it.
+ReDiscover will then create a sub-folder named 'file_link' within the folder $output_dir to save the estimated peak-TF associations.

 - --output_filename: the file to save the peak-TF associations predicted by ReDiscover, default = -1